-Mayor Brandon Johnson asks Chicago Public Schools CEO Pedro Martinez to resign, sources say
+Mayor Brandon Johnson tells Chicago Public Schools CEO Pedro Martinez to resign, sources say

-As of Thursday, both men were set to attend a gala for the City Council's Latino Caucus Friday night in Bridgeport, but that was before Friday's news broke.
+Both men were set to attend a gala for the City Council's Latino Caucus Friday night in Bridgeport, but that was before Friday's news broke.
+They were no-shows at an event that is typically a who's who of Chicago politics.

 Martinez, himself a CPS graduate, was hired by former Chicago Mayor Lori Lightfoot.
 His relationship with Mayor Johnson reportedly became strained after he refused to take out a short term high interest loan to help pay for a new teachers contract, which is still in contentious talks.